pri-avhad/Practice/Ashutosh/SampleSubmission.md

-# Title: Maths- Print a pattern
+# Title: Maths-Print a pattern
 (will be the same as the file name: Maths-Pattern.md)

 Question link: https://www.hackerrank.com/challenges/printing-pattern-2/problem